 It is based on the Digitally-Competent Educational Organisations (DigCompOrg) conceptual framework that offers a fine-grained description of what it takes to educational organisations of any kind to be digitally competent.

 DigCompOrg is made up of 74 descriptors validated so far by experts, stakeholders and policy makers.

-To further support European schools who want to reflect on their take up of digital technologies for better learning outcomes, the JRC - in collaboration with the Directorate General for Education, Youth, Sport and Culture (DG EAC) - is developing SELFIE, a self-assessment tool that will be piloted in a number of European countries.
+SELFIE supports European schools who want to reflect on their take up of digital technologies for better learning outcomes.
+It will be piloted in a number of European countries.

 The idea is that, every year, schools reflect on their current take up of digital technologies for innovative and effective learning by taking a snapshot of where they stand and then reflect and decide how they want to improve for the next year.